 Enjoyed reading this?

 6. Beware of fake saffron

 Saffron will always be expensive.
 If you see this spice at very low prices better not buy it.
 Saffron contains chemicals counterfeit and has far the same flavour.
 Best quality saffron will tickle your nose even through a plastic bag.
-If you want to be sure just buy saffron from Iran (the best one) or from Spain.
+If you want to be sure just buy saffron from Spain.

 7. Saffron is a long-term investment